ddev/ddev-contrib/recipes/drupal8-multisite/README.md

 If *Site path* looks different or DB information is missing, that means something has gone wrong.

-Note that this has be run from inside the container and not from outside with *ddev drush* as drush needs to know which site we are referencing.
+Note that this has be run from inside the container and not from outside with `ddev drush` as drush needs to know which site we are referencing.
 This will be fixed once we have drush aliases in place.

 ## Install the umami demo site

-Now, visiting <http://umami.ddev.site> will show the site creation form.
+Now, visiting <https://umami.ddev.site> will show the site creation form.
 Going through the form and setting the values and defaults (including *Demo: Umami* profile) will create the Umami Food Magazine site.

-Notice that visiting either <http://basic.ddev.site> or <http://d8m.ddev.site> still shows the site creation form.
+Notice that visiting either <https://basic.ddev.site> or <https://d8m.ddev.site> still shows the site creation form.

-And reruning *drush status* inside the *umami* directory within the *web* container should now show additional information from the initialized site.
+And reruning `drush status` inside the `sites/umami` directory inside the *web* container should now show additional information from the initialized site.

 ## Install the "basic" demo site

 We can follow the same steps for the "basic"" site.
-We already have the directory, URL, database, and *sites.php* setup.
+We already have the directory, URL, database, and `sites.php` setup.
 So all that needs to be done is:

-1. Copy *settings.php* from *umami* directory and change database name to *basic*.
+1. Copy `settings.php` from `sites/umami` directory and change database name to "basic".
-2. Visit <http://basic.ddev.site> and setup the site with *Standard* profile
+2. Visit <https://basic.ddev.site> and install the site with the *Standard* profile

-Now, we have a simple Drupal site at <http://basic.ddev.site,> a food magazine at <http://umami.ddev.site> and still only a configuration form at the original <http://d8m.ddev.site.>
+Now, we have a simple Drupal site at <https://basic.ddev.site,> a food magazine at <https://umami.ddev.site> and still only a configuration form at the original <https://d8m.ddev.site.>

 ## Set up drush site aliases

 [Drush site aliases](http://docs.drush.org/en/9.x/usage/#site-aliases) help to address individual sites without being in the specific directory inside the web container.
-There is an example *self.site.yml* already with *drush/sites* folder, showing the basic format for default (self) site with environments *prod* and *stage*.
+There is an example *self.site.yml* already with `drush/sites` folder, showing the basic format for default (self) site with environments *prod* and *stage*.

 We'll set the *root* and *uri* parameters to point to the Drupal root (within container) and the full url to the site instance.

-1. cd `drush/sites`
+1. `cd drush/sites`
 2. Copy the aliases files into your project's drush/sites directory from this [drush/sites](drush/sites) directory
 3. Run `ddev drush site:alias` from outside the container to check that the alias is recognized
 4. Run `ddev drush @umami.ddev status` to check that all site-specific information is now present, including full *Site URI*